HalidMahama/PLANES/README.md

-# PLANEs
+# This is the repository of PLANEs A simulation model of Vehicle Platoons
 Plexe Sumo simulation of platoon vehicles on ring road network framework.
+Plexe-Sumo is an extention of the Simulation of Urban Mobility microscopic traffic simulator modified for the simulation of platoons.
 To run this simulation you will need to have SUMO 0.32 which can be obtained via Michele Segata's github repository.
 The following link should take you straight to the repository.